yktoo/yktoo.com/content/blog/posts/0001/index.en.md

 type: post
 date: "2008-04-03T00:00:00Z"
 title: "A kind of preface"
+tags:
+    - blog
-tags: ["blog", "how it all began"]
+    - how it all began
 image: "bye-russia.png"
 aliases:
     - /en/blog/post/1